rook2pawn/node-approximate-match/README.md

 var ap = new ApproxMatch;

-// this metric is the forgiving forward metric ap.setMetric(ApproxMatch.metric)

-// or
+This is the default, metric_with_discard

+    ap.setMetric(ApproxMatch.metric_with_discard)

-// this metric rewards continual letter-by-letter matching ap.setMetric(ApproxMatch.metric_with_discard)
+or this metric rewards continual letter-by-letter matching

+    ap.setMetric(ApproxMatch.metric)